latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 1. In the navbar menu, navigate to **Developers** → **Extrinsics**.
 2. Under “using the selected account”, pick the delegator account.
-3. Under “submit the following extrinsic”, choose the `proxy` pallete and call `removeProxy(delegate, proxyType, delay)`.
+3. Under "submit the following extrinsic", choose the `proxy` pallet and call `removeProxy(delegate, proxyType, delay)`.
 4. Fill the parameters:

    - `delegate`: select the imported delegate account from the _Accounts_ dropdown.
-   - `proxyType`: select `SmallTransfer`; this should allow us transfer amounts that do not exceed 0.5τ.
+   - `proxyType`: select `SmallTransfer`; this should allow us to transfer amounts that do not exceed 0.5τ.
    - `delay`: Optionally, include a delay in blocks.

 5. Click **Submit Transaction** and sign with the _delegator_ account.